compintell/Mooncake.jl/docs/src/understanding_mooncake/algorithmic_differentiation.md

 Adjoints such as ``D f[x]^*`` are also inner product dependent.
 However, the actual derivative ``D f[x]`` is of course invariant -- it makes no reference to the inner product.

-In practice, Mooncake uses the Euclidean inner product, extended in the "obvious way" to other composite data types (that is, as if everything is flattened and embedded in ``\mathbb{R}^N``).
-But we endeavour to keep the discussion general in order to make the role of the inner product explicit.
+In practice, Mooncake uses the Euclidean inner product, extended in the "obvious way" to other composite data types (that is, as if everything is flattened and embedded in ``\mathbb{R}^N``), but we endeavour to keep the discussion general in order to make the role of the inner product explicit.